 Arcade port.
 This same version is also on the Atari 8-bit computers.
 Other ports are available on Atari 2600 (with very tough jumping controls), Apple II, Commodore 64, PC (DOS), Sord M5, Commodore VIC-20, TI99/4A, MSX, Atari ST, Game Boy / Game Boy Color (packed with a port of the NES version of Spy Hunter), and in perfect arcade port form on the PlayStation 4 and Nintendo Switch.
 There are likely more versions of this game out there than that as well.
 There is also an improved homebrew hack / remake of this 5200 version of the game called Moon Patrol Redux.
 I haven’t played that one.

 Pitfall II is a very ambitious game.
-A groundbreaking platformer when it released in 1984, Pitfall II has a huge interconnected world to explore and a very modern-feeling continue system with infinite lives that send you back to the last checkpoint.
-It also is very open-ended and, I would say, extremely frustrating.
+A groundbreaking platformer when it released in 1984, Pitfall II has a large world to explore and a very modern-feeling continue system with infinite lives that send you back to the last checkpoint.
+It also is fairly open-ended and, I would say, extremely frustrating.
 This game was first released on the Atari 2600 and this is a port of that version with moderately upgraded graphics.
 The 2600 version used an added chip in the cart to get more out of the system, but nothing like that is needed here.
 The graphics have more detail, but it is clearly the same game.
 Controls are identical, so this is a digital-control game with one jump button and that’s it.
 It would control much better with a digital controller than the standard analog pad I have, control in this game can be frustrating with the regular controller.
-As with the Atari 8-bit computer version of this game and only that version, though, Pitfall II for the 5200 has one major advantage over all other versions: it has a second quest!
+As with the Atari 8-bit computer version of this game and only that version, though, Pitfall II for the 5200 has one major advantage over all other versions: it has a significant amount of exclusive added content!
 If you manage to get to what is the end of this game on any other platform, there is a whole second half of the game, full of more treasures to find and obstacles to avoid, that is just as big as the first half of the game, waiting for you.
-That is a very cool addition which makes this almost certainly the best console version of this game, if you have a good controller for this kind of game.
+If you can get to the end of all that, this version has a much more satisfying ending than the 2600 game.
+Yes, this is one of the few 5200 games with a real ending.
+These are very cool additions which makes this almost certainly the best console version of this game, if you have a good controller for this kind of game.
+I do not, the standard 5200 controller has issues with this game.

 As for the game itself though, Pitfall II is a nonviolent exploration platformer.
-The world is a rectangular maze of connected screens, and you move around as Pitfall Harry, running, jumping, climbing, and swimming as you try to avoid all of the many enemies, save several people you need to rescue, and collect as much of the gold as you can find.
-Oddly, the game scrolls as you fall downwards, but flips from screen to screen when you go between screens horizontally.
+The world is a rectangular maze of screens, and you move around as Pitfall Harry, running, jumping, climbing, and swimming as you try to avoid all of the many enemies, save several people you need to rescue, and collect as much of the gold as you can find.
+Oddly, the game scrolls when you go up or down, but flips from screen to screen when you go between screens horizontally.
 Huh.
-Your goal is to get all of the gold and then reach a specific point in the dungeon where the end of the maze is.
-At that point, you continue on to the second quest where you do this again in a new map.
-After that the game ends.
+Your goal is to rescue your niece and cat, get the rat, find a diamond ring, and then escape.
+Along the way, you want to try to collect as much of the gold as you can.
+This task will be more challenging than it is on the 2600, though, since you have twice as much game to get through to finish it.
 As with the first Pitfall, this game is set in a jungle.
-The map is dramatically more complex than before, though; where before the game was made of something like 256 nearly identical screens, this time there are fewer screens but each is totally unique, and they are, again, in a rectangle instead of a line.
-The water areas you can swim in add some variety to the game as well.
+The map is dramatically more complex than before, though; where before the game was made of 265 nearly identical screens in a straight line, this time there are perhaps fewer screens but each is totally unique, and they are, again, in a rectangle instead of a line.
+There are also water areas you can swim in which add some variety as well.
 There are also many ladders to climb up and down.
-These are very frustrating to use though, as you need to walk up to them while holding UP and forward to grab on to the ladder; if you just press forward you will fall into the hole the ladder is in, falling straight down until you hit a floor, water, or, frequently, an enemy who of course kills you instantly.
-The ladder controls are finicky stuff.
+These are very frustrating to use though, as you need to walk up to them while holding UP [or down] and forward to grab on to the ladder; if you just press forward you will fall into the hole the ladder is in, falling straight down until you hit a floor, water, or, frequently, an enemy who of course kills you instantly.
+The ladder controls are finicky stuff and really should be better.

-But even when I am starting to have fun exploring, the constant deaths get in the way.
-The first issue here is that the checkpoints are quite far apart and getting from one to the next will take a lot of practice.
-Going way back to the last checkpoint every time you get hit gets very frustrating.
+So, even when I am starting to have fun exploring, the constant deaths get in the way.
+This game introduced the innovative concept of checkpoints in an open world, and they work.
+The issue is that they are quite far apart.
+Getting from one to the next without dying over and over and over will take a lot of practice.
+And when you die yet again and are sent all the way back to the last checkpoint it gets very frustrating.
 Trying to avoid the enemies and not die on the ladders or such can be really tough.
 All you can do is walk or jump, no ducking, no fighting back, and enemies are placed to run into you unless you do the exact right movements at just the right spots.
-Bats fly just at head level, edging just barely higher at certain points so if you stand at the right spots you won’t die, and such.
+For instance, bats fly just at head level, edging just barely higher at certain points so if you stand at the right spots you won’t die.
+Frogs hop back and forth over ladder entrances, killing you if you slightly mess up your timing.
+And more.
 Many enemies were placed in order to make getting past them frustratingly hard.
 And every time you get hit it’s all the way back to the last checkpoint for you.
-While you watch Pitfall Harry float back to the checkpoint, a sad song plays while your points reduce down until you get back.
-I often wish I could just fight them to get them out of my way to get to some of the gold, but you can’t.
+When you get hit, you watch Pitfall Harry float back to the checkpoint while a sad song plays while your points reduce down until you get back.
+The sad version of the song continues playing until you collect some gold.
+I often wish I could just fight the enemies to get them out of my way to get to some of the gold, but you can’t.
 All you can do is just memorize where to jump that gets you over them.
-It can be very difficult and annoying.
 When you do finally work your way to a hard-to-get-to gold bar or person it is quite satisfying and may be worth the hassle, but this game has some definite drawbacks.

 Overall, Pitfall II is a classic, but you will need a great deal of patience and memorization to get very far in this game.
-I recognize the games’ ambition and innovation, but find this game much more frustrating than fun most of the time.
+A lot of people love this game, and I recognize the games’ ambition and innovation, but between the design, controls, and controller, a lot of the time I find this game much more frustrating than fun.
 This is a game of exploration and avoidance, and is both simple and yet complex as you try to find out where to jump from and where to go in order to find all of the gold.
 So far I have not been dedicated enough to it to finish the game, but it is certainly well worth trying.
 Objectively, Pitfall II probably is a very good to borderline great classic.
-Subjectively, it’s a very frustrating game I don’t know that I want to play much of.
+Subjectively, it’s a very frustrating game I don’t know that I want to play much more of.

 Expanded Atari 2600 port.
 Also on Atari 8-bit computers.
 Remember, only the 5200 and A8 versions of the game continue on with a second half after finishing the original game.
 Unexpanded ports of the 2600 version are also available on other platforms, including the Colecovision.